Mid-Gard/Research/synopsis/Hardware Components.md

     - **Use:** Moisture sensors are used to measure the moisture content of the soil.
 They help determine whether the soil has adequate moisture for optimal plant growth.
     - **Hardware Component:** Moisture sensor devices

-2. **Cow Behavior Sensors:**
+2. **Cow Behaviour Sensors:**
-    - **Use:** Cow behavior sensors monitor the behavior and movement of livestock, particularly cows.
+    - **Use:** Cow behaviour sensors monitor the behaviour and movement of livestock, particularly cows.
 They can provide insights into the health, activity levels, and well-being of the animals.
-    - **Hardware Component:** Cow behavior sensor devices
+    - **Hardware Component:** Cow behaviour sensor devices

 3. **Location Tracker:**
     - **Use:** A location tracker is used to monitor the movement and location of assets, livestock, or vehicles in real-time.
 It's particularly useful for tracking the whereabouts of animals on a farm.